subsquid/docs/docs/substrate-indexing/storage-state-calls.md

 # Storage calls and state queries

 :::warning
-Interface of typegen-generated classes, including the storage access classes, is under active development and will likely change before the final ArrowSquid release.
+Interface of typegen-generated classes, including the storage access classes, is under active development and will likely change in near future.
 :::

 It is sometimes impossible to extract the required data with only event and call data without querying the runtime state.